 When events run smoothly, your guests simply get to enjoy them.
 But for that to happen, event planners need to have a solid event management tool and strategy to stay on top of every detail and deadline.
 Asana and Eventbrite recently teamed up to craft the ultimate event planning guide.
-From the eBook, we’ve pulled the most helpful tips to help you plan the perfect event in Asana.
+From the eBook, we’ve pulled the most helpful event management tips to help you plan the perfect event in Asana.

 Hitting event deadlines makes the difference between securing the best venue, or being left in the dust (which could actually happen if everything is already booked).
 Having a well-outlined to-do list for your event is the first step.
 But the best planners know who’s actually responsible for getting each step done, and when it needs to be done by.